sc8515/SIOT_Sergi_Capdevila/README.md

 -
 Download the project folder from [Google Drive](https://drive.google.com/drive/folders/17_ckHAPXFfEpJq3NY8VKTbrM1lNQBAuY?usp=sharing) and open it using Android Studio.
 Make sure to have an API 26 Emulator or a smarthphone running Android Oreo.

+If you wish to just read the code, you will be able to find it in this GitHub under [Weather App](https://github.com/sc8515/SIOT_Sergi_Capdevila/tree/master/Weather%20App)

 Credit: [Open-sourced Weather App](https://androstock.com/tutorials/create-a-weather-app-on-android-android-studio.html)

 Steps App: